Slant sums of quiver gauge theories: Introduction

 \subsection{Acknowledgements}

-We are grateful to Jiwu Jang, Shrawan Kumar, and Zijun Zhou for helpful conversations regarding this project.
+We are grateful to Jiwu Jang, Shrawan Kumar and Zijun Zhou for helpful conversations regarding this project.
+We are grateful to Ivan Losev and Dmytro Matvieievskyi for helpful discussions on the material of Section \ref{section: character of simple}.
+We are grateful to Joel Kamnitzer, Alexis Leroux-Lapierre, and Hiraku Nakajima for valuable comments on an earlier version of this text.
 H. Dinkins was supported by NSF grant DMS-2303286 at MIT and the NSF RTG grant Algebraic Geometry and Representation Theory at Northeastern University DMS–1645877.
 R. Lance was supported by NSF grant DMS-2200867.
 Vasily Krylov was supported by the Simons Foundation Award 888988 as part of the Simons Collaboration on Global Categorical Symmetries.